Akash562/react-native-toasti/README.md

 Contributions are welcome!

-1. Fork the repo
-2. Create your feature branch
-3. Commit your changes
-4. Push to the branch
-5. Open a Pull Request

 ---

-## 📄 License
+## 📄 License & Author

-MIT License
+MIT License.

----

-## 💡 Author

 Made with ❤️ by @npm_akash

 ---